What does this funding get me?

 • $150,000 for all other filers

-You must buy the vehicle for your own use, not for resale.
-And you must use it primarily in the U.S.
+You must buy the vehicle for your own use, not for resale, and you must use it primarily in the U.S.

 See this IRS web page and this DOE web page for details on eligibility requirements and a list of what cars qualify for what level of credit.